 Instructor: Dr. Paul Fodor

 214 New Computer Science Department, Stony Brook University

 Office hours: Tuesdays and Thursdays 3:30PM-5:00PM, online (on SBConnect).

 Phone: 1 (631) 632-9820

-There will be one midterm exam and a cumulative final exam.
+There will be two exams.
 All exams will be closed-book and closed-notes.
 No access to electronic devices will be permitted during exams.
 Do not miss any exams.
 Make-up exams will be given only in extenuating circumstances (e.g., doctor's note stating that you were ill and unfit to take the exam).
 Students who miss an exam for a valid reason may need to take a make-up exam; specific arrangements will be made on a case-by-case basis.